David Peiris

 David has published extensively and leads several grants testing innovative strategies to improve access to high-quality primary health care.
 He is a former Australian Harkness Fellow in Healthcare Policy, based at the Harvard School of Public Health, and was the elected co-chair of the Global Alliance for Chronic Diseases Committee for Hypertension Control from 2012 to 2015.
 He sits on several government, non-government and research advisory committees.
 He is a Lancet commissioner focussed on evidence-based implementation in global health and pandemic preparedness.

-JAMA Psychiatry Date published:
+BMJ OPEN Date published:

-Journal of the American Society of Nephrology Date published:
+The British Journal of Psychiatry Date published:

 Related Readings